1982 Year Six

 A special valentines show on the 13th February by PJ & Phil Chappell' produced a valentines card for PJ.
 The culprit was Dot from ward 4

-A short break in service by Dave Smith meant the librarian functions were passed to Penny & Roger.
+A short break in service by Dave Smith meant the librarian functions were passed to Penny Goldsmith & Roger Winterburn.

 One of the characters of the wards this year, was Dot Claridge on ward 4.
 Dot had been a patient on ward 4 from August 81 over six months.
 A great lady who encouraged the patients to join in with the request programs.
 In February upon her departure she visited the studio and was interviewed by PJ.